STS-79: Crew

+Crew seat assignments

 Mission highlights

 STS-79 was the first shuttle mission to a fully completed Mir space station, following the arrival of its Priroda module.
 Atlantis carried the 1821 kg Orbiter Docking System.
 This spaceflight was highlighted by the collection of American astronaut Shannon Lucid after 188 days in space, the first American crewmember exchange aboard the Russian Space Station Mir, and the fourth Shuttle-Mir docking.
 Lucid's long-duration spaceflight set a new American record, as well as worldwide spaceflight record for a woman astronaut.
 She embarked to Mir March 22 on the STS-76 mission.
 Succeeding her on Mir for an approximately four-month stay was John Blaha, who returned in January 1997 with the STS-81 crew.
 American astronaut Jerry Linenger replaced him.

 STS-79 also marked the second flight of the SPACEHAB module in support of a Shuttle-Mir docking and the first flight of the SPACEHAB Double Module configuration.
 The forward portion of the double module housed experiments conducted by the crew before, during and after Atlantis was docked to the Russian space station.
 The aft portion of the double module housed the logistics equipment to be transferred to Mir, which included food, clothing, experiments, supplies, and spare equipment.
 The mass of the module was 4774 kg.

 The Shuttle-Mir link-up occurred at 15:13 UTC on September 18, following R-bar approach.
 Hatches opened at 05:40 on September 19, and Blaha and Lucid exchanged places at 11:00.
 Awaiting Blaha on Mir were Valery Korzun, Mir 22 commander, and Alexander Kaleri, flight engineer.

 During five days of mated operations, the two crews transferred more than 1814 kg of supplies to Mir, including logistics, food, and water generated by Atlantis's fuel cells.
 Three experiments were also transferred: the Biotechnology System (BTS) for study of cartilage development; the Material in Devices as Superconductors (MIDAS) experiment to measure electrical properties of high-temperature superconductor materials; and the Commercial Generic Bioprocessing Apparatus (CGBA), containing several smaller experiments, including self-contained aquatic systems.